TTFH/TDLL/README.md

 ## Extended Teardown API - DLL

 > [!Caution]
-> This DLL is compatible only with Teardown 1.7.0 Build 18996205 (released on 25 June 2025).
-It will stop working in the next game update.
-Ensure you remove it by deleteting the file `winmm.dll` from the Teardown directory.
+> This DLL is compatible with Teardown 1.7.0+.
+It may not work with newer versions of the game.

 ### What it does:
 - Provides a DLL that can be used to extend the Teardown API.